sthiede/Comparative_Genomics/docs/source/day1_afternoon.md

 ```

 Open the markduplicates metrics file and glance through the number and percentage of PCR duplicates removed.
-For more details about each metrics in a metrics file, please refer [this](https://broadinstitute.github.io/picard/picard-metric-definitions.html#DuplicationMetrics)
+For more details about each metrics in a metrics file, please refer to [this](https://broadinstitute.github.io/picard/picard-metric-definitions.html#DuplicationMetrics)

 ```
 nano Rush_KPC_266__markduplicates_metrics